-The EU remains an important trade partner for Zambia, being its 3rd export top partner and its 4th major import partner.
+According to 2016 Zambian data, the EU remains an important trade partner for Zambia, being its 3rd import partner and its 7th export partner.

-EU's imports from Zambia are mainly manufactured goods and commodities (metals, foodstuff, beverage, tobacco) whereas machinery, transport equipment and chemicals products are main EU's exports to Zambia.
+EU's imports from Zambia are mainly primary products (non-ferrous metals and agricultural products).
+EU's main exports to Zambia were machinery, transport equipment and chemical products.
 Zambia has opportunities to increase its exports to Europe.
-The country can also emerge as regional food exporter and logistics hub and develop long-term competitiveness of local mining supply cluster.
+The country can also emerge as regional food exporter and develop long-term competitiveness of local mining supply cluster.

 Zambia has definitive advantages to attract investors:

 profile to become an energy and agricultural exporter.